 Special Stains and Immunohistochemistry

 The Histopathology department has a repertoire of special stains and immunohistochemistry protocols used in the diagnosis of various diseases and conditions.
 These types of stains can take a further 1-2 working days and may be required on some of the more difficult cases to assist in diagnosis, thus delaying the submission of final reports.
 In some instances reports may be issued with the results of these additional tests pending to be added as a supplementary report once complete.
-There are some additional immunohistochemical stains which may be required that are not performed in-house, requests for these staining protocols are sent to Health Services laboratories Advanced Diagnostics (HSL-AS) in London and normally take an additional week for stained slides to be returned, results of such stains are usually issued as supplementary reports.
+There are some additional immunohistochemical stains which may be required that are not performed in-house, requests for these staining protocols are sent to Health Services Laboratories (HSL) in London or Poundbury Cancer Institute in Dorchester and normally take an additional week for stained slides to be returned; results of such stains are usually issued as supplementary reports..